 Margrethe Hald’s definition of nålebinding presented in the preceding post was intended to describe older textiles of Scandinavian origin.
 It covers a number of stitches that are named for the location where the earliest exemplar was found, or for a person with whom the stitch is strongly associated, all with predominantly Nordic representation.

 Nålebinding is quite an apt term for a craft that is so strongly associated with the Nordic countries.
-There has, however, been some debate about it being equally appropriate as a generic designation for forms of looping with structural characteristics that don’t conform to Hald’s definition, or appear in a diverse array of craft traditions that have no particularly tie to Scandinavia.
+There has, however, been some debate about it being equally appropriate as a generic designation for forms of looping with structural characteristics that don’t conform to Hald’s definition, or appear in a diverse array of craft traditions that have no particular tie to Scandinavia.
 These include simple looping, loop-and-twist and cross-knit looping, which are frequently regarded as part of the nålebinding repertoire without being in any way specific to it.
 All three differ from Hald’s nålebinding in one fundamental structural regard.
 By her definition a nålebinding stitch loops both into the preceding row, and laterally into adjacent loops in the same row.
 With the other forms, the connection is with the preceding row only.
 (This is precisely the same structural detail that distinguishes crochet from knitting.)

 Cross-knit looping, in particular, has a number of properties that differ from doubly interconnected nålebinding.
 For example, one of the salient characteristics of the latter is that its stitches don’t unravel when the free end of the yarn is pulled.
 However, cross-knit looping unravels just as knitting does.
 Cross-knit looping can also be produced in different ways, of which needlebinding is one, and knitting either with needles or on a peg loom are others.
 The applied technique cannot be determined by examining the basic structure of a piece of fabric, and can at best be ascertained by the presence of secondary characteristics that are specific to a single candidate technique.